ferencbalogh/szamlazzhu/README.md

 This command will generate a `szamlazz.php` file inside your config directory (usually `config/`).
 Enter your API creditentials here.

-Or you can use enviroment (.env) file and add the following constants with pub/private key.
+Or you can use enviroment (.env) file and add the following variables.

 ```php
 SZAMLAZZ_USERNAME=